Code-Institute-Submissions/Travel-with-Rajesh/README.md

 For any scenarios that have not been automated, test the user stories manually and provide as much detail as is relevant.
 A particularly useful form for describing your testing process is via scenarios, such as:

 Contact form:
-Go to the "Contact Us" page
+Go to the "Contact" page
-Try to submit the empty form and verify that an error message about the required fields appears Try to submit the form with an invalid email address and verify that a relevant error message appears Try to submit the form with all inputs valid and verify that a success message appears.
+Try to submit the empty form and verify that an error message about the required fields appears Try to submit the form with an invalid email address and verify that a relevant error message appears, these messages appear in the language you have your device in.
+Try to submit the form with all inputs valid and verify that it will go back to the contact form, this in chrome.
+When I tested it in Microsoft Edge and on a mobile device instead of going back to the contact form, it gives an 405 error.

+I have

 In addition, you should mention in this section how your project looks and works on different browsers and screen sizes.

 You should also mention in this section any interesting bugs or problems you discovered during your testing, even if you haven't addressed them yet.